iWeltAG/zucker/docs/model.rst

 -------------

 All bound modules define the following API.
-You don't need to implement the abstract methods, as their implementation is already provided when you use a client's ``.Module`` attribute as a superclass.
+You don't need to implement the abstract methods, as their implementation is already provided when you use the synchronous or asynchronous modules as a superclass.

 .. autoclass:: zucker.model.module.BoundModule
   :members: